syegulalp/Akilang/language.md

 The following built-ins are largely for the sake of interoperability with C, and for bootstrapping the language to full functionality.

+> ⚠ These functions are likely to be highly unstable.

 ## c_addr

 Returns the location of an object in memory, as an integer.
 The bitwidth of the integer matches the platform in use.